 Any road hazard caused by lack of proper maintenance could be the basis of a claim against a government agency.
 Such conditions include potholes, uncleared snow or ice, flooding due to poor drainage systems, sinkholes, broken guardrails, uneven pavement, malfunctioning streetlights, inadequate signage, construction sites and road debris.

 However, a person seeking recovery of damages must prove negligence.
 This means showing that the agency breached its duty to maintain safe conditions on the road where the injury occurred.
 The claimant must also show that the unsafe condition was the cause of the injuries.
 For example, if a car moving at the speed limit hits a deep pothole and the driver hits his head on the steering wheel and suffers a concussion, hitting the pothole must be proven to be the cause of the head impact.

 Once all these elements are proved, the damages recoverable include medical bills, costs of rehabilitation, lost wages and other related expenses.
 However, the damages that a plaintiff is permitted to recover against a government agency are capped at $200,000.
 Punitive damages are not available.
 In addition, a claim against the state must be filed within three years of the accident, or within two years if the claim is for wrongful death.

 If you or members of your family have been injured in an accident due to poorly maintained roads, the experienced attorneys at Largey Law will fight for your rights.
-To schedule a free initial consultation, call us at 352-253-0456 or contact us online.
+To schedule a free initial consultation, contact us online.
 We have offices in Tavares, Clermont and Inverness.